openlvc/portico/codebase/src/java/examples/hla13/README.txt

  To help with the process of compilng and running the federate, a number of helper scripts have been provided:

-   * win32-vc10.bat    // Compile and run on Windows 32-bit
-   * win64-vc10.bat    // Compile and run on Windows 64-bit
+   * windows.bat    // Compile and run on Windows
    * linux.sh       // Compile and run on Ubuntu 12.04 LTS
    * macos.sh       // Compile and run on Mac OS X 10.8+

  Each of the scripts takes the same basic commands: